Vishrutha-VB24/Job-recommendation-with-resume-analyzer/README.md

 ### Trouble shooting
 - Check vite.config file in the fontend to ensure the proxy is matching the port of the backend django server.
-- If the api keys are expired check the following link.
+- If the api keys are expired check the following link https://github.com/Vishrutha-VB24/Job-recommendation-with-resume-analyzer